Trust funds and types of investments

 Trust Fund comprise the Social Security trust funds.
 Both funds are

-managed by the Department of the Treasury through their Bureau of Public Debt.
+managed by the Department of the Treasury through their Bureau of the Fiscal Service.

 Since the beginning of the Social Security program, all

 securities held by the trust funds have been issued by the Federal